tombee/conductor/docs/guides/debugging.md

 **Phase 1 MVP limitations:**

 - **Interactive debugging requires terminal access** - The interactive debugger shell runs in the controller process.
-When using a background controller (daemon mode), breakpoints are detected but interactive commands won't work.
+When using a background controller (controller mode), breakpoints are detected but interactive commands won't work.
 For interactive debugging, start the controller in the foreground or use `conductor run` directly with the controller inline.

 - **No remote debugging** - Currently debugging only works when running on the same machine as the controller.
 Remote debugging will be added in a future release.